-As the current head coach for the Women’s Gymnastics team at Rutgers University, she is extremely busy doing what she loves.
-Recently, she made time to give us insight on her experience in town, her current pursuits, and what is next in her accomplished career.
+Coming off her recent tenure as interim head coach for the Women’s Gymnastics team at Rutgers University, she made time to give us insight on her experience in town, her current pursuits, and what is next in her accomplished career.

 MLAA: When did you come to Mountain Lakes?

 AM: We moved to Mountain Lakes from Omaha, Nebraska in 1984.

 MLAA: How would you describe your time in town?

 AM: I have always loved Mountain Lakes and the people I grew up with but I did not spend much time in town.
 I spent about 35 hours a week training in gymnastics.

 MLAA: What clubs/sports/activities were you involved with during high school?

 AM: As far as clubs and sports in high school, I did not have much time for outside sports!
 I was, however, on the Varsity Cheerleading Team my junior year and captain my senior year I believe.

 MLAA: When and how did you get involved in gymnastics?